![]() |

 A: For new officials, we require that they:

-- Attend training.
+- Attend Training.
 Training clinics are normally held in Jan/Feb/Mar, prior to the season beginning.
-The training clinics are offered both in the North Zone - Portland Area and in the South Zone (in both Salem and Eugene) each year.
-There has been a 7-10 week training program that seem to be really working well and we continue to build upon that program.
+The training clinics are offered in the North Zone - Portland Area, the South Zone (in both Salem and Eugene) and the East Zone (Bend) each year.
+There has been a 7-8 week training program that seem to be really working well and we continue to build upon that program.
 For more details see below.

-- Join US Lacrosse for insurance and compliance reasons
+- Join USA Lacrosse for insurance and compliance reasons

 - Successful Back Ground Check This is required as of 2012.
-The Oregon Lacrosse Officials Association (OLOA) pays for this each year.
+Your USA Lacrosse membership conducts and pays for this each year.

 - Q: Who is playing Lacrosse in Oregon and where?

-A: Well, there is Youth, JV, Varsity, College, Club in Oregon.
+A: Well, there is Youth, JV, Varsity, College, and Club in Oregon.
 In the High School, we break the areas into Zones; those zones and number of teams are listed here: (from South to North / NorthEast Number of Teams are Varsity teams.
-Pretty much all these teams have 1 if not 2 JV teams as well)Zone-05) Medford (1 Team)
+Pretty much all these teams have 1 if not 2 JV teams as well)Zone-10) Roseburg (1 Team)

 Zone-24) Bend/Sisters/Redmond (5 Teams)